-To display of the quality of TND and NLDA topics, we show topics from the Million Covid-19 Twitter and Election 2020 Twitter data sets for TND, NLDA, LDA, and CSTM.
-Figure 5 shows six topics, three from Million Covid-19 Twitter (top row), and three from Election 2020 Twitter (bottom row).
+Next, we assess topic uniqueness.
+Some topics created by topic models are repetitive while others are more unique.
+Table II shows the fraction of unique topics returned.
+Here we see the real strength of both TND and NLDA.
+All the topics for TND are unique - none overlap.
+NLDA only labels two duplicate topics (Vice President and Covid-19), while nearly half of the topics that LDA and CSTM find are duplicates.
+DMM and GPUDMM find almost exclusively the Debate topic, leading them to have very few unique topics.
+As a final display of the quality of TND and NLDA topics, we show topics from the Million Covid-19 and Election 2020 data sets for TND, NLDA, LDA, and CSTM.
+Figure 4 shows six topics, three from Million Covid-19 (top row), and three from Election 2020 (bottom row).
 We specifically picked topics that the other methods showed more coherence on.
 As we mentioned in the introduction, the flood word 'covid-19' and similar words are common in LDA, CSTM, and TND.
 However, these flood words are absent from the NLDA topics.

-Despite the appearance of a flood word in TND's Covid-19 Twitter topics, TND and NLDA's quality is apparent in both data sets.
-In the Election 2020 Twitter topic set, TND and NLDA are particularly effective compared to LDA, which contains far more noise than in the Million Covid-19 topic set.
+Despite the appearance of a flood word in TND's Covid-19 topics, TND and NLDA's quality is apparent in both data sets.
+In the Election 2020 topic set, TND and NLDA are particularly effective compared to LDA, which contains far more noise than in the Million Covid-19 topic set.
 CSTM fails to separate noise from content in most topics in these domain specific data sets.

-In the Million Covid-19 Twitter and Election 2020 Twitter data sets, TND and NLDA are particularly effective, finding strong topics for each depicted in Figure 5.
+In the Million Covid-19 and Election 2020 data sets, TND and NLDA are particularly effective, finding strong topics for each depicted in Figure 4.
 NLDA, in some cases, is more coherent than TND.
 LDA and CSTM are less effective, and each fails to find a strong topic for at least one selected topic in each of the data sets.
 LDA and CSTM are capable of finding coherent topics, as they do in the Testing/Symptoms, Vaccine, and Climate Change (only LDA in this case) topics, but due to noise, other topics miss the mark.